 We have to balance the ability to introduce new ideas and new features quickly with writing production-quality code.
 Users depend on production quality and developers depend on agility.
 Both of these are important to usability.
 Discussing code changes at a coordination meeting is necessary for all changes that affect behavior, i.e. most cases.

 Good documentation is needed at all levels.
 For example, when documenting a LArSoft algorithm, it’s important to have a high-level view available at http://larsoft.org/list, which includes a link to a detailed document, like a technical note available to the entire LArSoft community.
 Comments in the header and in the implementation code should be in a format that enables Doxygen to interpret them.
 It’s also important to describe important parts in the code.
-See LArSoft wiki (Redmine) page Code Documentation guidelines for a suggested template to follow.
+See LArSoft wiki (github) page Code Documentation guidelines for a suggested template to follow.
 Don’t forget in-line comments in the code for maintainability.
-The video of the presentation is available here.

 We are looking at new build systems because the current system using environment variables has problems running on new operating systems and in Linux containers.
 Spack-builds a stack of dependent software packages.
 It is open source, well documented and community supported with information available from: